tenstorrent/ronin/jitte/README.md

 is performed using the `deploy_jitte.sh` scripts located in the respective `jitte/prj` subdirectories.

-Assuming the repository root directory as your starting current directory, deploy kernels using the following commands.
+Assuming the repository root directory as the starting current directory, deploy kernels using the following commands.

 For the `algo` module: